aishashok/StormBot/README.md

-# Tell-me-about-Storms-
+# Overview
-Submission of Data + AI Summit Hackathon
+Partial completion of our project for the Data + AI Summit Hackathon.
+Our big-picture goal is to develop a Q&A Chatbot using available Storm-related Tweets.
+As a first step, we use the Kagglae dataset for Hurricane Harvey-related tweets.